KryptronicDX/factorio/README.md

 ## [Universal Assembler](/universal-assembler)

-With the new parametrizated feature in 2.0 and seeing content creators make something similar, I created my own.
+With the new parametrized feature in 2.0 and seeing content creators make something similar, I created my own.
 Once placed, set the item to craft and how many to store, and everything else is sent.
 Can support an item that needs up to 9 ingredients (Spidertron requires 8).

 ![Universal Assembler Placement](/blueprint-images/universal-assembler-1.png)
 ![Universal Assembler Set](/blueprint-images/universal-assembler-2.png)